waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **SPARKY is defenseless.** THUNDERBOLT has 0 PP. All other moves are non-damaging.
 Escape is the only option in wild battles.
 - All other party members are fainted.

+## A. Current Party Status (CRITICAL)
+- **SPARKY is defenseless.** THUNDERBOLT has 0 PP. All other moves are non-damaging.
+Escape is the only option in wild battles.
+- All other party members are fainted.

 ## B. Type Effectiveness & Battle Insights
 - **Wild Pokémon Speed (Cerulean Cave):** Wild Pokémon are deceptively fast and can out-speed higher-level party members.
 - **SELFDESTRUCT vs. Rock/Ground:** Not very effective.